dimagi/commcare-hq/README.md

 ### Set up your django environment

+Populate your database:

-    # you may have to run syncdb twice to get past a transient error
+    $ ./manage.py syncdb --noinput  # you may have to run syncdb twice to get past a transient error
-    ./manage.py syncdb --noinput
-    ./manage.py migrate --noinput
+    $ ./manage.py migrate --noinput
-    ./manage.py collectstatic --noinput
+    $ ./manage.py collectstatic --noinput

-    # This will do some basic setup, create a superuser, and create a project.
-    # The project-name, email, and password given here are specific to your
-    # local development environment.
-    # Ignore warnings related to Raven for the following three commands.
+Create a project.
+The following command will do some basic setup, create a superuser, and create a project.
+The project-name, email, and password given here are specific to your local development environment.
+Ignore warnings related to Raven for the following three commands.

-    ./manage.py bootstrap <project-name> <email> <password>
+    $ ./manage.py bootstrap <project-name> <email> <password>

-    # To set up elasticsearch indexes, first run (and then kill once you see the
-    "Starting pillow" lines):
+To set up elasticsearch indexes, first run (and then kill once you see the "Starting pillow" lines):

-    ./manage.py run_ptop --all
+    $ ./manage.py run_ptop --all

-    # This will do an initial run of the elasticsearch indexing process, but this will run as a
+This will do an initial run of the elasticsearch indexing process, but this will run as a service later.
-    # service later.
 This run at least creates the indices for the first time.

-    # Next, set the aliases of the elastic indices.
-These can be set by a management command
-    # that sets the stored index names to the aliases.
+Next, set the aliases of the elastic indices.
+These can be set by a management command that sets the stored index names to the aliases.

-    ./manage.py ptop_es_manage --flip_all_aliases
+    $ ./manage.py ptop_es_manage --flip_all_aliases

 ### Installing Bower